NatronGitHub/Natron/libs/exprtk/readme.txt

 as  if-statements.
 The  first  form,  is  a  simple  function   based conditional  statement, that  takes exactly  three input  expressions: condition, consequent  and alternative.
-The following  is an  example expression that utilizes the function based if-statement.
+The following  is an  example expression that utilises the function based if-statement.

    x := if (y < z, y + 1, 2* z)